 - Superior customer satisfaction is the ultimate end goal in every phase of the operation

-- Takes a top-down approach which enables full integration across all levels and teams
+- Takes a top-down approach that enables full integration across all levels and teams

 - Change is wholeheartedly embraced when it leads to the best customer outcomes possible